The Rev. Dr. Skip Ferguson

 eat the children's crumbs."

-Then he said to her, "For saying that, you may go—
+Then he said to her, "For saying that,

 the demon has left your daughter."